Bounds for polynomials on algebraic numbers and application to curve topology: Introduction

-A usual strategy (see \cite{BPRbook2,DMR,EKW,GE1,GI,DBLP:phd/de/Kerber2009,KoS,MSW2}), consists in putting the curve in a so-called generic position.
-This is typically achieved by considering a (random) \emph{shearing} that maps $X$ to $X+s\cdot Y$ for some (small) integer $s$.
-As a consequence, the sheared curve has no asymptotes and each special fiber contains at most one $X$-critical or singular point, which considerably eases the above steps.
-Since a shearing does not change the topology of the curve, the graph returned by such algorithms is still isotopic to the curve.
+A usual strategy for dealing with (2) (see \cite{BPRbook2,DMR,EKW,GE1,GI,DBLP:phd/de/Kerber2009,KoS,MSW2}), consists in putting the curve in \emph{generic position}.
+This is typically achieved by considering a \emph{shearing} that maps $X$ to $X+s\cdot Y$ for some (small) integer $s$.
+For most values of $s$, the sheared curve has no asymptotes and each special fiber contains at most one $X$-critical or singular point, which considerably eases (2).
+Since a shearing does not change the topology of the curve, the simple planar graph returned by such algorithms is still isotopic to the curve.
 However, these algorithms do not compute a C.A.D. of the curve itself but only of the sheared curve.
-This might be critical in some applications, for instance, when computing the topology of a surface~\cite{AlbertiMT09,BerberichKS10} $S\subset\mathbb{R}^3$ that is implicitly defined by some polynomial $F(X,Y,Z)\in\mathbb{Z}[X,Y,Z]$.
-Typically, this is done by computing a C.A.D. of the projection $V_{\mathbb{R}} (P)$ of the so-called silhouette curve of $S$ given as the vanishing set of the polynomial $P(X,Y):=\res_Z(G,\frac{\partial}{\partial Z} G)\in\mathbb{Z}[X,Y]$, followed by a lifting of the C.A.D. information.
-In general, the computation of the resultant $\res_Z(G,\frac{\partial}{\partial_Z} G)$ does not commute with the shearing $X\mapsto X+s\cdot Y$, which means that we cannot directly work with the C.A.D. information of a shearing of $V_{\mathbb{R}} (P)$.
+This is critical in some applications, for instance, when the variables $X$ and $Y$ represent physical values (such as length) that are always positive, or probabilities that are between $0$ and $1$.
+The topology of the curve restricted to a quadrant or a square can be easily extracted from our output but would be complicated to recover after a shearing of the form $X\mapsto X+s\cdot Y$.
+Another advantage of keeping the initial variables is that the sparseness of the input equation is preserved.

-There exists algorithms~\cite{EKW,DBLP:phd/de/Kerber2009} that go one step further by performing a shearing of the curve in the first step and an inverse shearing in the second step in order to eventually compute an isotopic graph whose vertices are located on the curve.
+There exist algorithms~\cite{EKW,DBLP:phd/de/Kerber2009} that go one step further by performing a shearing of the curve in the first step and an inverse shearing in the second step in order to eventually compute an isotopic simple planar graph whose vertices are located on the curve.
 Such algorithms compute the C.A.D. of the given curve, however the bit complexity of these methods falls clearly behind the best algorithms~\cite{KoS,MSW2} for computing the topology of a planar algebraic curve, which achieve the complexity bound\footnote{The algorithm from~\cite{KoS} is deterministic, whereas~\cite{MSW2} uses randomization.
 Both algorithm consider a shearing of the original curve and only return the C.A.D. information of the sheared curve.} $\tO(d^5\tau+d^6)$.
 Our algorithm achieves the same complexity bounds, but it never performs any coordinate transformation and yields the C.A.D. information of the original curve.